Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Introduction

+Similarly, the outcome of the stellar demise is expected to depend sensitively on stellar mass.
+Restricting to nonrotating, metal-free stars with minimum mass loss \citep[e.g.,][]{Heger:02,Heger:03}, it is expected that the stars with masses $15 - 50\, M_\sun$ undergo core collapse, leaving behind a neutron star, or with fallback, a black hole.
+The stars with masses $50 - 140\, M_\sun$ can produce a black hole directly, though the stars above $100\, M_\sun$ may be affected by pair-pulsational instability.
+The stars with masses $140 - 260\, M_\sun$ explode as pair-instability supernovae (PISNe), and even more massive stars can also directly collapse into a black hole.
+Stellar rotation introduces new effects and significant theoretical uncertainties, e.g., the stars might first form a central black hole and the subsequent accretion of the rotating stellar envelope onto the black hole might power an outflow that could produce an explosion \citep[see, e.g.,][]{MacFadyen:99,MacFadyen:01,Kohri:05,Milosavljevic:12,Lindner:12}, with a peculiar nucleosynthetic imprint that can be sought in especially metal-poor stars \citep[e.g.,][]{Iwamoto:05}.

-Early numerical investigations of the formation of the first stars in metal-free cosmic halos arrived at the conclusion that the stars were isolated and rather massive, with masses $\gtrsim 100\,M_\odot$ \citep{Bromm:99,Bromm:02,Abel:00,Abel:02,Gao:07,OShea:07}.
-This was a theoretically attractive possibility, given that such massive stars would have unique radiative, nucleosynthetic, and other signatures.
-For example, a metal-free $200\,M_\odot$ star could emit $\sim 2.6\times10^{50}$ ionizing photons per second \citep[e.g.,][]{BKL:01,Schaerer:02}, which would photoionize not only the star's parent cosmic minihalo, but a larger region of the primordial intergalactic medium (IGM).
-The star could explode as a $\sim 10^{53}\,\textrm{ergs}$ pair-instability supernova (PISN), which could synthesize its own mass worth of metals.
-The baryonic content of the halo would be disrupted \citep{Bromm:03b} and the metals would be dispersed far outside, thus enriching a relatively large region of the surrounding medium \citep[e.g.,][]{Wise:08b,Greif:10,Maio:10,Wise:12}.
-While this enrichment would have only a minor effect on the ultimate metal budget of the IGM \citep{Scannapieco:02,Yoshida:04}, it would have the potential to raise the metallicity of larger collapsing halos above a ``floor'' thought to be necessary for fragmentation into low-mass stars \citep{Bromm:03a,Smith:08}.
+Much of the theoretical work on the formation of the first stars and galaxies \citep[e.g.,][]{Wise:08a,Wise:12,Greif:10}, and on strategies for detecting metal-free stellar populations in the observations of galaxies and supernovae \citep[e.g.,][]{Schaerer:03,Johnson:09,Raiter:10,Zackrisson:11}, has postulated the massive character of metal-free stars.
+The prospect of PISNe has been particularly interesting in view of the large expected explosion energy $\sim 10^{53}\,\textrm{ergs}$ and large nucleosynthetic yield, and many investigations have focused on this type of explosion \citep[see, e.g.,][]{Pan:12,Hummel:12,Whalen:12b}.
+Such an explosion further reduces the residual baryonic content of the halo \citep{Bromm:03b} and the metals are dispersed far outside, thus enriching a relatively large region of the surrounding medium \citep[e.g.,][]{Wise:08b,Greif:10,Maio:10,Wise:12}.
+While this enrichment has only a minor effect on the ultimate metal budget of the IGM \citep{Scannapieco:02,Yoshida:04}, it has the potential to raise the metallicity of larger collapsing halos above a ``floor'' \citep[e.g.,][]{Bromm:03a,Smith:08}, itself a function of the dust content \citep[e.g.,][]{Schneider:12}, thought to be necessary for fragmentation into low-mass stars.